top of page

 I remember being able to solve only one or two questions and having to guess my favourite letter D) for the rest of the section.
 I ended up with a 4/23 on the LG and scored a 151.

 Eventually, I locked myself in my bedroom and sulked under the blanket.
 My fragile ego couldn't take it.
 I had shattered the image I had of myself as a bright young man to pieces.
 I was devastated by the diagnostic score, knowing that I would have to improve by at least 15 points, or 45 percentile points, to achieve the U of T Law admissions median.
-(Read How to Deal with a Low Diagnostic Score)

-I devoted myself to this process and LSAT studying in general for the next three months, full-time.
-Every day, I would bike or drive my way to my nearby Markham public library in the morning and return by night, eating homemade meals for lunch.
+After sleeping away my sorrow, I began to work out a game plan.
+I knew I had a steep hill to climb, but I was determined to improve.
+I devoted myself to LSAT studying for the next three months, full-time.
+Every day, I would bike or drive my way to my nearby Markham public library in the morning and return by night, eating homemade meals for lunch. â€‹

 By the time the school year had ended, I was consistently hitting the high 150s.
 Knowing that I was still not ready, I decided to take a gap year just to continue studying for my LSAT.